Updated June 14, 2023

-PERT Charts – Within the realms of program management, it is key to be able to efficiently manage the projects you’re in-charge of to get the results desired by the management and the business on the whole.
-In order to do that, there are many different tools and techniques available that can be chosen, as per the requirements set by the program.
+PERT Charts – Efficiently managing the projects you’re in charge of is key within program management to achieve the desired results for the management and the business as a whole.
+To do that, there are many different tools and techniques available that can be chosen as per the requirements set by the program.
 In the case of any project, the PERT tool often proves to be quite efficient for use and can be utilized in many ways possible.
-Whether it is multiple projects doing the rounds or a large program that is being initiated, PERT has managed to stand its ground and make organizing and scheduling projects much easily than previous thought or carried out.
+PERT has made organizing and scheduling projects much more accessible, whether initiating multiple projects or an extensive program.

-PERT uses the concept of PERT charts as their main components of managing and scheduling individual tasks and activities within projects.
-PERT charts are effectively put to use by project managers and, subsequently, program managers to facilitate easy and optimum maneuvering of their respective projects and programs.
-In this article, let’s unravel the truth about PERT charts and how PERT charts really works to bring order and accurate forecasting for our projects and programs.
+PERT uses the concept of PERT charts as its main component for managing and scheduling individual tasks and activities within projects.
+Project and program managers effectively use PERT charts to facilitate easy and optimum maneuvering of their respective projects and programs.
+In this article, let’s unravel the truth about PERT charts and how PERT charts work to bring order and accurate forecasting for our projects and programs.

 What is PERT?

-“Program Evaluation Review Technique or simply, PERT, is basically a management planning and control tool.
-It can be easily considered as a road map for a particular program or project, where all the major elements (or events) have been completely identified, along with their corresponding inter-relations.”
+“Program Evaluation Review Technique, or simply PERT, is a management planning and control tool.
+It can be easily considered a road map for a particular program or project, where all the major elements (or events) have been completely identified, along with their corresponding inter-relations.”

-So, simply put, PERT is that statistical project management tool unlike any other that was specifically designed to correctly analyze and diagrammatically represent the tasks involved in achieving the completion of a said project.
+In simple terms, the designers of PERT created a statistical project management tool to analyze and diagrammatically represent the tasks involved in achieving project completion.

-Commonly used in conjunction with the Critical Path Method (CPM), PERT ensures that a program/project manager is able to accurately judge the schedule of the project and how much time each task or activity would occupy in the scheme of the entire project life cycle.
+Commonly used in conjunction with the Critical Path Method (CPM), PERT ensures that a program/project manager can accurately judge the project’s schedule and how much time each task or activity would occupy in the scheme of the entire project life cycle.

 PERT estimates the time each activity within a project would take and hence, calculates, based on PERT charts analysis, the minimum and maximum time of completion of the entire project.
-This tool was the first one of its kind to simplify the process of determining the time and schedule of the project without actually knowing the specifications and the duration of the activities involved.
+This tool was the first one of its kind to simplify the process of determining the project’s time and schedule without knowing the specifications and duration of the activities involved.

-PERT charts is slated to be an event-oriented technique and is mostly used in projects where the focus is on time rather than the budget allotted for it.
-Apart from time-dominated scenarios, PERT can be undertaken in particularly large-scale, one-time, non-routine projects that are complex in nature.
-It is in these scenarios that a higher success rate is always encountered.
+People mostly use PERT in projects focusing on time rather than the budget allotted because PERT is an event-oriented technique.
+Apart from time-dominated scenarios, PERT can be undertaken in particularly large-scale, one-time, non-routine projects that are complex.
+These scenarios always encounter a higher success rate.

-Henry Ford was one of the forerunners to successfully implement PERT when it came to the mass production of automobiles back in the 1920s and this approach/tool was further even put to use in the 1968 Winter Olympics held in Grenoble.
+Henry Ford successfully implemented PERT in the mass production of automobiles back in the 1920s, and people even used this approach/tool in the 1968 Winter Olympics held in Grenoble.

-PERT took into accounts all the statistical data available for a manufacturing line and would then enable the project manager to countdown to the time each activity would require.
-It was through the years that managers were able to cascade this type of approach to fuel the smooth functioning of business and software development projects alike.
+PERT considered all the statistical data available for a manufacturing line and would then enable the project manager to count down to the time each activity would require.
+Through the years, managers were able to cascade this type of approach to fuel the smooth functioning of business and software development projects.

-PERT charts are often constructed with the end in mind, or in other words, from the back to the front of the project, as most often project end dates are slated and project/program managers have to work their way up.
+Project/program managers often construct PERT charts with the end in mind, working from the back to the front of the project, as they determine project end dates first and then work their way up.

-- PERT Events: These diagrams consists of nodes, which represents events.
+- PERT Events: These diagrams consist of nodes, which represent events.
 These events are project milestones.
 They can either denote the start of a task or the completion of one.
-These events don’t consume any time or resources and just mark the event in its action.
+These events don’t consume any time or resources and mark the event in its action.
 It is denoted as follows:

-Note: an event is said to be completed only when all the activities leading to that particular event is completed.
+Note: We consider an event completed only after completing all the activities leading up to it.

-- Predecessor event: This event can be termed as an event that immediately precedes another event without any other event in between.
+- Predecessor event: This event can be termed as an event that immediately precedes another event without any other event.

-Note: one event can be the predecessor event for multiple events and can have many predecessor events of its own.
+Note: One event can be the predecessor event for multiple events with many predecessor events.

-- Successor event: This event can be termed as an event that immediately succeeds another event without any other event in between.
+- Successor event: This event can be termed as an event that immediately succeeds another event without any other event.

-Note: one event can be the successor event for multiple events and can have many successor events of its own.
+Note: one event can be the successor event for multiple events and can have many successor events.

-- PERT Activity: This can be the described as the actual performance of a task.
-Activities consume time and resources (materials, space, labor, machinery) and can be interpreted as representation of time, effort, and resources moving from one event to another.
+- PERT Activity: This can be described as the actual performance of a task.
+Activities consume time and resources (materials, space, labor, machinery) and represent the movement of time, effort, and resources from one event to another.
 This can be denoted as follows:

 Note: A PERT Activity can’t be performed until a predecessor event has been completed.

-Note: Subactivities have the same properties as that of activities.
+Note: Subactivities have the same properties as that activities.

-- PERT Dependent Activity: Dependent activities are activities that don’t require resources to complete the task.
+- PERT Dependent Activity: Dependent activities don’t require resources to complete the task.

-- Optimistic time (OT): This is the minimum possible time needed to complete a particular task or complete a path from one event to another, all this assuming that everything proceeds better than what is normally expected.
-Best case scenario.
+- Optimistic Time (OT): This is the minimum possible time needed to complete a particular task or a path from one event to another, assuming that everything proceeds better than expected.
+This is the best-case scenario.

-- Pessimistic time (PT): This is the maximum possible time needed to complete a particular task or complete a path from one event to another, all this assuming that everything gets delayed or goes wrong (not considering natural disasters).
-Worst case scenario.
+- Pessimistic Time (PT): By assuming that everything goes wrong or gets delayed (not considering natural disasters), one can determine the maximum possible time needed to complete a particular task or path from one event to another, representing the worst-case scenario.

-- Most Likely time (MT): This is the best estimated time needed to complete an activity or transverse a path, where everything go on as normal.
+- Most Likely Time (MT): Assuming everything goes normal, one can determine the best estimated time to complete an activity or transverse a path.

-- Expected time (ET): This is the best estimated time needed to complete an activity or transverse a path, accounting for the fact that things don’t always go on as normal.
-This can be denoted as follows:
+- Expected Time (ET): We make our best estimate of the time needed to complete an activity or traverse a path, accounting for the fact that things don’t always go as planned.
+We can denote this as follows:

 ET = (OT + 4 x MT + PT) / 6

-- Standard deviation of time: This is the variability of the time taken for completion of an activity or a path.
-This variance can be calculated as follows:
+- Standard Deviation of Time: One can calculate the variability of the time taken for the completion of an activity or a path as follows:

 = [( PT – OT ) / 6] 2

-- Lead time: This is time by which a predecessor event needs to be completed so as to allow sufficient time for the activities that must elapse right before a specific event is accomplished.
+- Lead Time: This time indicates the completion of a predecessor event required to allow sufficient time for the activities that must occur just before a specific event can be accomplished.

-- Lag time: This is the earliest time given to a successor event by which it can follow a specific event.
+- Lag time: The earliest time given to a successor event determines when it can follow a specific event.

-- Critical path: This is the longest, continuous pathway undertaken from the first event to the terminal event of a project.
-This will determine the total time in calendar days required by the project for its completion.
+- Critical Path: The most extended, continuous pathway from the first event to the terminal event of a project determines the total time in calendar days required for the project’s completion.

 Note: any time delays occurring to reach the terminal event will delay the accomplishment of the terminal event by the same amount.

-- Critical activity: An activity that has a total slack count equal to 0.
+- Critical Activity: An activity with a total slack count equal to 0.

-- Slack: This is the measure of the excess time and resources that are available in order to complete a particular task.
-Positive slack would mean the task is ahead of schedule, whereas a negative slack would mean behind schedule.
+- Slack: This is the measure of the excess time and resources that are available to complete a particular task.
+Positive slack would mean the task is ahead of schedule, whereas negative slack would mean behind schedule.
 Zero slack would indicate on schedule.

 How Does it Work?

-Listed below are the steps to be followed in order to have a successful PERT implementation:
+Listed below are the steps to be followed to have a successful PERT implementation:

-- Identify the activities to be undertaken and the milestones to be achieved.
+- Please identify the activities to be undertaken and the milestones to be achieved.

 - Determine the sequence of these activities.